Handling overflow: try fallbacks and conditional hiding

 }

-The anchor-positioned element is given fixed positioning and tethered to the anchor's top-left corner using an inset-area.
-It is given position-try-options: flip-block, flip-inline; to provide it with some options for moving the positioned element to stop it overflowing when the anchor gets near the edge of the viewport.
+The anchor-positioned element is given fixed positioning and tethered to the anchor's top-left corner using a position-area.
+It is given position-try-fallbacks: flip-block, flip-inline; to provide it with some fallback options for moving the positioned element to stop it from overflowing when the anchor gets near the edge of the viewport.

 css